kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/Certificates.md

 Install-AdcsOnlineResponder -Force
 ```

+<p>Download the full Powershell script here: <a href="https://git-link.vercel.app/api/download?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/CODE/POWERSHELL/powershell-CA.ps1">⬇︎CA Setup Powershell⬇︎</a></p>

 ## PKI Certificate Template Build

-Once the certificate authority service is operational, we will then add a template which we will utilize for Cisco DNA Center.
+Once the certificate authority service is operational, we will then add a template which we will utilize for Cisco Catalyst Center.
 This same template may also be used for ISE.
 For a Template to function correctly we will need to provision a certificate which includes usage for both Client and Server Authentication roles.
 As it also needs to appear in the Web UI, we will need to duplicate a certificate template.
 The Web Server built in template will be used for duplication purposes.

 1. Follow the following steps on the AD server: